+BIND implements the DNS protocols.
 The DNS protocols are part of the core Internet standards.
 They specify the process by which one computer can find another computer on the basis of its name.
-‘An implementation of DNS protocols’ means our software distribution contains all of the software necessary for asking and answering name service questions.
+The BIND software distribution contains all of the software necessary for asking and answering name service questions.

 The BIND software distribution has three parts:

 A resolver is a program that resolves questions about names by sending those questions to appropriate servers and responding appropriately to the servers’ replies.
 In the most common application, a web browser uses a local stub resolver library on the same computer to look up names in the DNS.
 That stub resolver is part of the operating system.
 (Many operating system distributions use the BIND resolver library.)
 The stub resolver usually will forward queries to a caching resolver, a server or group of servers on the network dedicated to DNS services.
 Those resolvers will send queries to one or multiple authoritative servers in order to find the IP address for that DNS name.